yujeong-seo/elenect-web-game/README.md

 # Computing 2 Coursework Submission.
 **CID**: 02272316

+**Simple Explanation of Game**

+Hello, I am trying to create a connection game where two players take turn of placing the token and whenever one can not make any legal moves (= if none of the adjacent block is empty), that player loses.
+The basic inspiration is the game that connects the dots in one line. (pics below)
+But since I modified it to two player based game,
+1/ The turn will shift between two players (one token at once) 2/ The line will be connected by enabling them to place the token only to the adjacent part of their previous ones

+The functions I created up to now:
+- altering the turn of the players
+- placing the token to the grid

+The functions I now have to create:
+- only enabling empty, adjacent cell to be selected
+- winning mechanism (checking the valid moves)

+Furthermore, additional features that I am considering:
+- placing the random blocks where the selection is disabled
+- creating a line that connects between the tokens (visual aspect)

 This is the submission template for your Computing 2 Applications coursework submission.

 ## Checklist